Tesorio/django-saml2-auth/README.rst

 This method will be called before the user is logged in and after user attributes are returned by the SAML2 identity provider.
 This method should accept ONE parameter of user dict.

+**ASSERTION_URL** A URL to validate incoming SAML responses against.
+By default, django-saml2-auth will validate the SAML response's Service Provider address against the actual HTTP request's host and scheme.
+If this value is set, it will validate against ASSERTION_URL instead - perfect for when django running behind a reverse proxy.

+**ENTITY_ID** The optional entity ID string to be passed in the 'Issuer' element of authn request, if required by the IDP.

+**NAME_ID_FORMAT** Set to the string 'None', to exclude sending the 'Format' property of the 'NameIDPolicy' element in authn requests.
+Default value if not specified is 'urn:oasis:names:tc:SAML:2.0:nameid-format:transient'.

+**USE_JWT** Set this to the boolean True if you are using Django Rest Framework with JWT authentication

+**FRONTEND_URL** If USE_JWT is True, you should set the URL of where your frontend is located (will default to DEFAULT_NEXT_URL if you fail to do so).
+Once the client is authenticated through the SAML/SSO, your client is redirected to the FRONTEND_URL with the user id (uid) and JWT token (token) as query parameters.
+Example: 'https://myfrontendclient.com/?uid=<user id>&token=<jwt token>'
+With these params your client can now authenticate will server resources.

 Customize
 =========